 Willem has published close to thirty peer-reviewed articles and chapters, and he authored a peer-reviewed monograph and edited a peer-reviewed collection of essays.
 He has received a number of research awards, notably an Alexander von Humboldt fellowship.

 He also acts as Programme Director of the newly established Master’s in Development Practice.
 This innovative new postgraduate qualification is the first to equip participants with the multidisciplinary competences needed to implement complex development agendas such as the SDGs.

 During her time as Head of Economics at UNAM, Dr Karuaihe taught and supervised students, and one of her MSc student received the highest award for best thesis in 2008.
 Dr Karuaihe was responsible for mentoring and promoting junior researchers and academics as part of capacity building at UNAM and at the HSRC.
-This helped her strengthen her skills in managing multi-disciplinary groups.

 During her time as Senior Economist, at the City of Johannesburg, Dr Karuaihe interacted with politicians and policy makers for the development of the city’s economy, as the country’s economic hub.

 Dr Karuaihe’s international exposure started in the 1990s when she joined the Academic Board of the renowned African Economic Research Consortium (AERC), based in Nairobi, Kenya, as part of her duty at UNAM.
 In 2002, she was appointed as Visiting Lecturer for International Trade and Economic Integration at the Sixth International Summer School of the University of Applied Sciences, Schmalkalden, Germany.
 There she taught a cohort of students from different continents, such as: the US, Canada, Europe and Asia.
 To date, Dr Karuaihe is a Visiting lecturer of the AERC Collaborative Masters program offered by a network of 13 Universities.